rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 ### Testing that your Workflow will actually workflow

-Do this all from the command line:
+Do this all from the command line.
 Change into your documentation directory:

 `cd documentation`